LambdaLabsML/examples/flash-attention-2/README.md

 - FlashAttention 2 achieved 3x or higher speedups over the baseline Huggingface implementation.
 - H100 80GB SXM5 is 2x faster than A100 80GB SXM4 when running FlashAttention 2.

 To give you a taste of its real-world impact, FlashAttention 2 enables replicating `GPT3-175B` training with "just" 242,400 GPU hours (H100 80GB SXM5).
-On [Lambda Cloud](<(https://lambdalabs.com/service/gpu-cloud/reserved)>), this translates to $1,175,640 using the Sprint cluster ($4.85/H100/Hour) or $458,136 using the three-year reserved cluster ($1.89/H100/Hour).
-This represents a remarkable 75% or 90% cost reduction compared to our [earlier blog's](https://lambdalabs.com/blog/demystifying-gpt-3) $4,600,000 estimation.
+On [Lambda Cloud](<(https://lambdalabs.com/service/gpu-cloud/reserved)>), this translates to $458,136 using the three-year reserved cluster ($1.89/H100/Hour).
+This represents a remarkable 90% cost reduction compared to our [earlier blog's](https://lambdalabs.com/blog/demystifying-gpt-3) $4,600,000 estimation.

 Without further ado, let's dive into the details of the benchmark and results.